Bermondsey stabbings: Four killed in south-east London home named

 Denton Burke, 58, and his partner Dolet Hill, 64, were both killed at their home in Delaford Road, Bermondsey, on Monday.

-The Met Police said a 28-year-old man who was arrested remained in hospital.
+A 28-year-old man who was arrested at the house remains in hospital.

-The man, from Lewisham, was in a stable condition and remained under arrest, the force added.
+The Met Police said the man, from Lewisham, was in a stable condition and under arrest on suspicion of murder.

+The man was inside the house when officers arrived and a Taser was deployed in order to detain him, police said.

-Officers forced their way into the home at about 01:40 BST on Monday, following a call from neighbours about a disturbance.
+Officers had forced their way into the home at about 01:40 BST on Monday, following a call from neighbours about a disturbance.

 Ms Hill's niece Venecia Reid paid tribute to her aunt, saying she "didn't deserve this".